vekexasia/dpos-offline/README.md

 ## FAQs

 **Is this library secure**?
 Well offline signing is considered a best practice in terms of security

 **Is this library tested**?
 The library is baked by over 1000 single tests.
 Most of them are equality checks between this library and original code.

 **Does this library work on any browser**?
 Should work on any modern browser.
 Feel free to report a bug if not.

 **What are the tested browsers**?
 Chrome and Firefox through `karma` library

 **Can I add support to another coin**?
 Yes the library is created with extendibility in mind.
 Adding a new (even very different) coin support should be really easy by extending and overriding the code.

 **The browser library is ~500KB can you reduce the size of it**?
 I already trimmed dead-code but most of the size is due to libsodium.js which takes ~350K.
 Keep in mind that, when gzipped, this library is about 140K.

 **Is this library fast as "equivalent" core-code routines**?
 Yes.
 When used in node.js it uses `sodium` native bindings for node (just like core code).

+**Should I use this in production**?
+While it's tested, use it at your own risk!

 ## Donations